Email firstname.lastname@example.org with any other questions!

 The fall version of CS50 is for everyone, including concentrators and non-concentrators as well as cross-registrants.

-The fall and spring versions of CS50 are for SEAS concentrators (or secondaries) who are unable to take the course in fall term.
+The spring and summer versions of CS50 are for students who are unable to take the course in fall term.

 Because of summer term’s shorter length, the summer version of CS50 is the most intensive.